Phil Lyne

-Biography
+Early life and career

 Lyne was born in San Antonio, Texas, on January 18, 1947.
 As a boy on his family's ranch, he practiced rodeo skills: his father taught him roping, while friends taught him bull riding.
 Lyne entered his first rodeo when he was four years old, and won numerous prizes in youth competitions.
 In high school, he finished in first place in the 1965 Texas Youth Rodeo Association finals, and was second in the National High School Rodeo all-around standings, winning the national high school title in the tie-down roping event.
 Lyne attended Southwest Texas Junior College, using scholarships he earned in rodeo events to pay his tuition.
 At the 1967 National Intercollegiate Rodeo Association's (NIRA) College National Finals Rodeo (CNFR), he finished in second place in the ribbon roping event.
 The following year, he was named the individual all-around champion and won the national championship in tie-down roping.
 In 1969, when he was a student at Sam Houston State University, Lyne again won the NIRA all-around and tie-down roping titles.
 He turned professional before he could earn enough credits to graduate from Sam Houston State.
 After joining the RCA in 1969, Lyne was named the circuit's Rookie of the Year, with season earnings of $12,500.
 In his second season on the RCA, 1970, Lyne ended the year in third place in the all-around cowboy standings.

 In 1971, Lyne earned prize money in every discipline.
 Larry Mahan, the five-time defending all-around world champion cowboy, suffered a broken leg during the bareback bronc riding event at the September Ellensburg Rodeo, eliminating him from title contention.
 Lyne maintained a busy schedule; by November, prior to the final event of the season, the NFR, he took part in 112 rodeos, in some weeks entering 3–4 competitions.
 Going into the NFR, he held a $2,177 lead in season earnings over the second-place cowboy, Bob Berger.
 Despite competing in one fewer NFR event than Berger, Lyne retained his advantage (aided by Berger suffering multiple injuries from being thrown off of bulls).
 Lyne set an NFR record by roping a calf in 8.5 seconds.
 He earned the all-around cowboy world championship for 1971, as well as the tie-down roping world championship.
 Lyne said in a Sports Illustrated article that he planned to "stick with this a couple, three years and then go back to ranching."